MaraxD/sonification-sandbox/README.md

 ## How to use
 1. Download this project and clone this repo https://github.com/lysdexic-audio/jweb-hands-landmarker.
 2. Replace the `jweb-hands-landmarker.maxpat` from lysdexic-audio's project (`jweb-hands-landmarker`) with the patch from this project.
-3. Add the contents of `script.js` into the contents of `jweb-hands-landmarker/js/jweb-hands-landmarker.js`.
+3. Add the folder `title-imgs` into the folder `jweb-hands-landmarker`, then add the contents of `script.js` into the contents of `jweb-hands-landmarker/js/jweb-hands-landmarker.js`.
 The final code should look something like this
 ```js
 // IIFE for top level await
 (async () => {